-Three years ago the six bells were removed and re-hung with two extra bells, they are rung on a regular basis.
-Members of the congregation hold a monthly prayer meeting.
+Five years ago the six bells were removed and re-hung with two extra bells, they are rung on a regular basis.

 St Ethelbert’s is part of the village Local Ecumenical Partnership (LEP), with the United Reformed Church and the Salvation Army.
 There are village breakfasts, lunches for the elderly and many youth activities led by this team.